BBoutet1/portfolio/README.md

 ## Deployed application

+The application is deployed in Heroku platform.

-    Click the link below to see the deployed application.
+Click [here](https://bboutet1.github.io/my-portfolio/) to open the deployed application.

 ## License